nltk/nltk_book/en/ch04-draft.rst

   - Classify a name as "male" or "female."
   - Classify an occurrence of the word "bank" as "Noun-seaside," "Noun-financial," "Verb-tilt," or "Verb-financial."

+.. note:: The basic classification task has a number of interesting
+  variants: for example, in multi-class classification, each instance may be assigned multiple labels; in open-class classification, the set of labels is not defined in advance; and in sequence classification, a list of inputs are jointly classified.

 Classification models are typically trained using a corpus that contains the correct label for each input.
 This `training corpus`:dt: